On the definability of functionals in G\"odel's theory T

-\begin{theorem} Every function from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$ that can be defined in G\"odel's theory $\T$ is encoded as a $\lep$-recursive function of non-negative integers by the encoding $\mathcal{U}$. \end{theorem} \begin{proof} Suppose that a function $f$ from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$ is defined by a closed term $F^{\s\to\ta}$ in the language of $\T$.
-Then $f_\mathcal{U}$ is defined by the closed term
+\begin{theorem} Let $f$ be any function from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$.
+If $f$ can be defined in G\"odel's theory $\T$, then $f$ has a $\mathcal{U}$-encoding that is a $\lep$-recursive function of non-negative integers. \end{theorem} \begin{proof} Consider any function $f$ from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$, and suppose that $f$ is defined by a closed term $F^{\s\to\ta}$ in the language of $\T$.
+Then $f_\mathcal{U}$ can be defined by the closed term

 of type $\N\to\N$.
 But the closed terms of type $\N\to\N$ in the language of $\T$ define $\lep$-recursive functions of non-negative integers~\cite{gK59,wT65}.
 Therefore, $f_\mathcal{U}$ is a $\lep$-recursive function of non-negative integers. \end{proof}